Venkatesh5146/Frontlines-Media/frontend/README.md

 VITE_API_URL=http://localhost:5174/companies
 ```

-When no environment variable is provided, the app falls back to the bundled `public/data/companies.json`.
+If no environment variable is provided in development, you can temporarily point the code to `/mock-api/db.json`, but for production deployments you should always provide a real API URL.

 ### Run the dev server